 Big Thunder Mountain Railroad – Way fun roller coaster, love the scenery as it reminds me of Arizona or Utah because of the rock formations (In Frontierland)

 Lilly Belle Railroad Train Car – Newest favorite, look how gorgeous….the cool part is you’ll need reservations to see this beauty.
 Part of the back train car of the Disneyland Railroad which has stops on Main Street, New Orleans Square, Toon Town and Tomorrowland.

 Tiki Room Juice Bar – Two words “Dole Whip”….what’s not more refreshing on a warm summer day than pineapple soft serve (very iconic dessert) in Adventureland.
 Choose the soft serve (whip) or dole float (ice cream in pineapple juice)

 Bengal Barbecue – Must try the new tropical Jungle Julep drink, cousin of the Mint Julep.
 Super fruity smoothie/icee like consistency.
 Very delicious with hints of orange, grape, pineapple and lemon.
+The kabobs are a delicious snack too.
 In Adventureland

 Cafe Orleans – Mickey beignets are a must, super cute and always loving the NOLA vibes.
 Try the Monte Cristo sandwich, very classic New Orleans (grilled ham and cheese sandwich).
 In New Orleans Square